pabloazurduy/pabloazurduy.github.io/_tabs/about.md

 ## 👋 About Me

 Hi there!
 My name is Pablo Azurduy.
-I have a MSc in Operations Research and I'm currently a Data Scientist at Uber (based in Amsterdam 🇳🇱).
+I have a MSc in Operations Research and I'm currently Ops Manager (formerly Data Scientist) at Uber (based in Amsterdam 🇳🇱).

 ![Pablo Azurduy Avatar](https://avatars.githubusercontent.com/u/24685386?v=4){: w="240" .right }